Inventories

 Using a professional inventory service

-Taking an inventory is a long job and many landlords now use professional inventory clerks to do this for them.
+Taking an inventory can take time, effort and resources to complete, so many landlords now use professional inventory clerks to do this for them.
 The main advantage of this is that a professionally prepared inventory is likely to be clear, accurate and detailed enough to satisfy the deposit scheme and/or the courts should it be necessary.

 When letting out your property, it is best practice to conduct a landlord inventory to avoid confusion and misunderstandings between you and your tenant about what items were in the property or the condition of the property at the start of the tenancy.
 The landlord inventories will make it clear from the start for all involved who is responsible for which aspects of the landlord inventory.